bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><a href="wk8">Module/Week 8: jQuery and Frameworks</a></h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Module 8 focuses on empowering students with the skills to dynamically manipulate HTML content using JavaScript, enhancing web interactivity and functionality.
-Students will explore the integration and utilization of a jQuery Box Slider, adding sophisticated visual elements to their web projects.
-A key aspect of the course is teaching students how to responsively resize video widths, ensuring optimal viewing experiences across different screen sizes.
-Additionally, the module highlights the value of these skills in the context of working with various website frameworks, preparing students for advanced web development tasks and modern responsive design practices.
+<p>Module 8 focuses on empowering students with the skills to dynamically
+manipulate HTML content using JavaScript, enhancing web interactivity and functionality.
+Students will explore the integration and utilization of a jQuery Box Slider, adding sophisticated visual elements to their web projects.</p>
+<p>A key aspect of the course is teaching students how to
+responsively resize video widths, ensuring optimal viewing experiences across different screen sizes.
+Additionally, the module highlights the value of these skills in the context of working with various website frameworks, preparing students for advanced web development tasks and modern responsive design practices.</p>

 <p><small><small>7 lessons, 9 readings</small></small></p>